brandur/sorg/content/articles/kinesis-in-production.md

----
++++
-hook: A short write-up on findings, limitations, and opinion on Kinesis after a month in production.
+hook = "A short write-up on findings, limitations, and opinion on Kinesis after a month in production." location = "San Francisco" published_at = 2015-05-03T17:35:37Z title = "A Month of Kinesis in Production"
-location: San Francisco
-published_at: 2015-05-03T17:35:37Z
-title: A Month of Kinesis in Production
----
++++

 We've been powering a production component with Kinesis for a little over a month now so it seems like as good of a time as ever to put together a few thoughts on how it's worked out.
 My goal here is to put together a few short objective observations on how it's performed, followed by what I perceive as the product's major limitations, and then a short opinion as to whether I'd use it again.
 Keep in mind though that while we're putting a bit of load on our stream, we haven't come close to pushing the product to its limits (well, except for one limit, see below), so if you're planning on pushing a cluster to the 100s of GBs or TBs scale, the findings here may not be sufficient to make an informed decision on the product.